Nulands/Restless/README.md

 Uses Json and Xml (de)serializer from RestSharp (https://github.com/restsharp/RestSharp).

-It is refacored in a single project https://github.com/Muraad/RestlessSerialization that is added as submodule.
+It is refactored in a single project https://github.com/Muraad/RestlessSerialization that is added as submodule.
 To see how to work with submodules a good source is  http://www.git-scm.com/book/en/Git-Tools-Submodules In short: